HackBulgaria/Programming51-1/week3/4-Integer-Vector/README.md

 	* public void addAll(int [] n) method that adds all the elements from n to the back of the vector
 	* public int get(int index) method that returns the value of the element on place index
 	* public String toString() method
+	* public void insert(int index, int data) method that inserts an element in the vector on the place marked by index
+	* public void remove(int index) method that removes an element from the array

 ## Examples: